-- RST 2004-Announcing II.
-To simulate actual broadcast situations so that the student will progress more rapidly without on-the-job training.
-To increase the student's reading, voice and style ability with emphasis on newscasting and commercials.
-(4,3,2) - RST 2013-Radio Production.
+- RST 2013-Radio Production.
 To stimulate the student's imagination in the writing and production of commercials designed to add color and showmanship to a station's programming and offer variety that lends identification to particular sponsor, product or event.
-(3,3,0) - RST 2023-Radio News.
+(3,3,) - RST 2023-Radio News.
 The gathering, writing and presentation of news.
 To provide the student with the basic fundamentals of radio news and the operation of a radio news room.
 (3,3,0) - RST 2033-Announcing III.
 To give the student a general review of materials offered in Announcing I and II so that a smoothing style, voice, diction, and pronunciation may take place.
 Concentration is given to the communication of ideas and improvement of voice and body control, pronunciation and development of mike technique.
 (3,3,0) - RST 2043-Radio Sales, Writing.
 Sales as applied to radio broadcasting.
 To train the student in the business, economics and marketing of radio sales promotion.
 To explain the mechanics and techniques of writing commercial radio copy.
 (3,3,0) - RST 2053-Radio Station Management.
-To acquaint the students with the knowhow of radio station operations.
+To acquaint the students with the know-how of radio station operations.
 A close scrutiny of all phases of station operation: the organizational set up, programming, engineering, personnel, accounting, sales and promotion of a radio station.
 (3,3,0) - RST 2063, RST 2073, RST 2083-Internship in Broadcasting I, II, III.
 Internship in an approved commercial radio broadcasting station in the programming, news or traffic departments for a minimum of fifteen hours per week.
 A written report is required of the student and a written evaluation of the student made by the broadcast station.
 Three semester hours per semester, cumulative to nine semester hours maximum.
 Semester hours may be used as electives or with department consent substituted for Announcing, Radio News or Radio Programming.